 - Final draft of manuscript completed and submitted to peer-reviewed journal by April 1

 - Graduate with Distinction in May

 Students must submit a formal application to the program.
 A completed application form and a CV of the student’s work is required for admission.
 Once approved by the Associate Dean, the student will be considered as participating in the Community Health Distinction program.

-Preferably, the student should turn in the application by August 1; before Clerkship registration for priority block scheduling of their Scholarly Activities occurs.
-If the student does not make this deadline, the latest the student can declare participation in the program is January 1 of the year prior to the anticipated graduation date. (e.g., by Jan.
-1, 2017, for an expected 2018 graduation.)
+Preferably, the student should turn in the application by Aug.
+1 of their second year; before clerkship registration for priority block scheduling of their Scholarly Activities occurs.
+If the student does not make this deadline, the latest the student can declare participation in the program is Jan.
+1 of the year prior to the anticipated graduation date. (e.g., by Jan.
+1, 2019, for an expected 2020 graduation.)

 Requirements for Distinction

 Community Health Fellowship Program (CHFP) 10 Weeks